Education of the Future Is Not About Knowledge

 “Children will learn to do what they want to learn to do,” said Sugata Mitra, a leading education researcher and visionary, in a 2010 TED Talk.

 In fact, children are wired to want to learn from the moment of birth, driven by something called perceptual curiosity, that is, an innate interest in new stimuli.
 And their brains reward them for it; research has shown that not only does the part of the brain that processes reward light up when whatever has piqued a person’s curiosity is resolved, it also lights up in anticipation of that resolution or answer.
-Our brains actually high-five us for learning.
+Our brains essentially high-five us for learning.

 Grit is just as powerful to learning, and perhaps more elusive.